zilverline/sequent/docs/docs/concepts/workflow.md

 synchronously but in a separate transaction.
 It will not be able to rollback the first one, resulting in some Events to be commited and some other not.
 Only use `after_commit` if it is the intended behaviour.

+**Handling Exceptions**: If an exception within an `after_commit` is not handled by the worker, it will stop calling the other registered hooks.
+Make sure that you **rescue exceptions** and handle them properly.
+If you can afford to ignore the errors and want to make sure all hooks are called, you can pass `ignore_errors: true` as a parameter.
+{: .notice--warning}